 Another fun option from HelloFresh for when you’ve carved all the pumpkins and apples in sight.
 Get started on the citrus and scoop out the insides, but don’t throw them away!
 You could always blend them into a juice or smoothie.
 Then, carve eerie faces and overload the insides with berries, apples, kiwis, and whatever else you have on hand.

-Take the kid-favorite pizzas and mummify them with this fun recipe from Weelicious.
+Take the kid-favorite pizzas and mummify them for a fun Halloween dinner idea like these from Weelicious.
 Bonus: it's perfect for group gatherings when you want some single-serving options.

 Pumpkin Mac and Cheese

 Pumpkin isn’t just for pie!
 Halloween is the perfect time to try out a savory pumpkin dish, and this one from Tara’s Multicultural Table is bound to be a hit.
-The pumpkin adds an extra layer of creaminess and flavor, and the whole meal will take less than half an hour to make.
+The pumpkin adds an extra layer of creaminess and flavor, and the whole Halloween dinner idea will take less than half an hour to make.

-Combine your two favorites—hot dogs and pizza dough—and you've got these too-cute-to-eat mummy dogs from Weelicious.
+Combine your two favorites—hot dogs and pizza dough—and you've got these too-cute-to-eat mummy dogs from Weelicious that make a perfect Halloween meal.
 You could even put the kids to work making these.

 Creepy, Crawly Toasts